 The Group has set up pension plans and similar arrangements with the majority of the Group's employees.
 Liabilities relating to defined contribution plans are recognised in the income statement in the period in which the benefits vest, and payments due are recognised in the balance sheet under other debt.
 For defined benefit plans, annual actuarial calculations are made of the net present value of future benefits to be paid under the plan.
 The net present value is calculated based on assumptions of the future developments of salary, interest, inflation and mortality rates, among other things.
 The net present value is calculated only for those benefits earned by the employees through their past employment with the Group.
 The actuarial calculation of the net present value less the fair value of any plan assets is recognised in the balance sheet as pension liabilities.
 Current service cost is recognised in the income statement based on actuarial estimates and financial forecasts at the beginning of the year.
 Differences between the expected development of pension assets, liabilities and the realised values are termed actuarial gains and losses and are recognised in other comprehensive income.
 If changes occur in benefits payable regarding the employees' past service with the company, a change in the actuarial net present value arises.
 This is termed past service cost.
-Past service cost is recognised in the income statement over the period during which the employees' right to the changed benefits vests.
+Past service cost is recognised immediately if the employees' right to the changed benefit has already vested.
+If not, it is recognised in the income statement over the period during which the employees' right to the changed benefits vests.